-The ATCA is the second most highly cited radio facility in the world (after the VLA; Trimble & Ceja 2008).
+The ATCA is one of the most highly cited radio facilities in the world (after the VLA and Parkes; Trimble & Ceja 2007).
 The breadth of highly cited papers published from ATCA data extends from local star formation and interstellar medium studies to the evolution of high redshift galaxies, from searches for planetary disks to the rapid follow-up of gamma-ray bursts.
 Undoubtedly contributing to the ATCA's success and breadth of studies is that it is one of the most flexible radio telescopes in the world; with a frequency range of 1 GHz to 105 GHz and the ability to image structures on the scale of one degree down to less than an arcsecond.
 As science priorities have shifted since commissioning in 1990, the ATCA's flexibility and major upgrades have ensured that it has continued to make high impact contributions.
 The latest major upgrade, the 4 GHz broadband backend (CABB), will be operational in 2009.

 With the installation of the Mopra Spectrometer (MOPS) in 2007 the profile of the Mopra Telescope has been raised considerably, particularly in the international community.
 Mopra has developed into a world-class niche instrument, performing extremely well in studies of star formation and the dense interstellar medium with its suite of receivers at 3, 7, and 12mm.
-The telescope is the only dish in the Southern Hemisphere operating in the 3 & 7 mm wavebands.
+The telescope remains the largest millimetre single dish in the Southern Hemisphere and the only in the South to be operating in the 3 & 7 mm wavebands.

 The radio interferometry scene is changing rapidly with the anticipated arrival of the EVLA, ALMA, and a number of SKA pathfinders all before 2013.
 The EVLA will operate with continuous frequency coverage from 1 to 50 GHz with 8 GHz of instantaneous bandwidth, making it powerful for sensitivity-limited continuum observations and providing improved spectral line capabilities.
 Full EVLA operations are scheduled to commence in 2013 but many of the capabilities, including the fully commissioned new correlator, will be in place from 2011.
 In the next five years the Southern hemisphere will gain ALMA, operating initially at frequencies from 90 GHz to 690 GHz.
-ALMA will commence early science operations in mid-2010, with as many as 10 antennas operating, and the full array due to be operational in 2012.
-The ATCA and ALMA frequency coverage, as currently specified, overlaps only in the 90 GHz band1, at these frequencies ALMA will be more sensitive than the ATCA by about a factor of fifty.
+ALMA will commence early science operations in late 2009, with as many as 10 antennas operating, and the full array due to be operational in 2012.
+The ATCA and ALMA frequency coverage, as currently specified, overlaps only in the 90 GHz band, at these frequencies ALMA will be more sensitive than the ATCA by about two orders of magnitude.
 Several key SKA pathfinders will come on-line between now and 2012.
 The Allen Telescope Array (ATA) is already operating with 42 of an expected 350 antennas, a wide field of view and complete frequency coverage from 0.5 - 11 GHz.
-The SKA Molonglo Prototype (SKAMP) will upgrade the current Molonglo Observatory Synthesis Telescope (MOST) to observe from 0.3 - 1.4 GHz, with a 50 deg2 field of view, 50 MHz of bandwidth and 18000 m2 of collecting area.
 ASKAP, due to come on-line at the end of 2012, will operate in the frequency range 0.7 - 1.8 GHz with a 30 deg2 field of view and a 300 MHz bandwidth.
 Though not currently settled, the configuration for ASKAP will likely be tailored to its primary scientific driver of high redshift HI surveys.
-The South African pathfinder, MeerKAT, may also become available at around the same time as ASKAP with a likely frequency range of 0.5 ->10 GHz, more collecting area and a smaller field of view.
+The South African pathfinder, MeerKAT, may also become available at around the same time as ASKAP with a likely frequency range of 0.5 - > 10 GHz, more collecting area and a smaller field of view.
 The MeerKAT configuration is currently undecided.
 Clearly the field of centimetre wavelength interferometry is expanding with the SKA pathfinders, but it is worth noting that these are designed for specific science projects, technology and site demonstration, rather than as general purpose telescopes.